BRIDGE: Bridging Reasoning In Distillation Gap Elimination via Structure-Aware Masking: Experiments.

 \paragraph{Stage 3 Contribution.} The slight accuracy drop from \textbf{Stage 1} to \textbf{Stage 1+2} (74.68\% $\rightarrow$ 73.09\%) reflects the compression pressure introduced by the efficiency reward. \textbf{Stage 3} recovers this loss while maintaining brevity, adding 3.1 accuracy points over \textbf{Stage 2} alone (76.19\% vs 73.09\%).
 The teacher-guided internalization successfully transfers knowledge for samples beyond the student's initial capabilities.

-\subsection{Error Analysis}
+\subsection{Error Analysis.}

-Table~\ref{tab:errors} analyzes error patterns across the 1,319 GSM8K test samples. \textbf{BRIDGE} fixes 264 problems that the Base model answered incorrectly, while introducing 119 regressions.
-The net improvement of 145 samples accounts for the 11.29\% accuracy gain (76.19\% vs 64.90\%).
-Among the regressed samples, 53 involve format issues (missing step markers or answer tags) while 66 stem from reasoning errors, suggesting room for further refinement in format consistency.
+Table~\ref{tab:errors} analyzes error patterns across the 1,319 GSM8K test samples. \textbf{BRIDGE} fixes 266 problems that the Base model answered incorrectly, while introducing 117 regressions.
+The net improvement of 149 samples accounts for the 11.29\% accuracy gain (76.19\% vs 64.90\%).
+Nearly all regressed samples stem from reasoning errors rather than formatting failures, with only a handful showing format issues such as repeated or missing steps, indicating room for further improvement in reasoning robustness.

-\subsection{Efficiency Analysis}
+\subsection{Efficiency Analysis.}

 Figure~\ref{fig:tokens} compares output length distributions on GSM8K (Qwen 2.5-3B).
 The Base model exhibits a broad spread centered around 230 tokens, while \textbf{BRIDGE} produces a tighter distribution centered near 167 tokens.
 Notably, \textbf{BRIDGE} rarely generates outputs exceeding 300 tokens, whereas the Base model occasionally produces responses beyond 400 tokens.
 The compression is consistent across difficulties.